ksandom/mass/docs/dataManagement.md

+This document is currently inactive, but the contents have been verified to be correct as at 2012-10-19.

 # Background
 While building the --importHosts macro I realised that the palette of data management functionality was no where near as complete as I thought it was.
 The purpose of this document is to find out what I do and don't have and provide a one stop shop for all things data management.

 # Terms
 ## Store (eg --saveStoreToConfig)

 Every module has it's own store, which can contain many variables.
-Eg _Host_,hostDefinitions.
+Eg **Host**,hostDefinitions.
 Saving or loading a store will do the action to the entire store including it's contents.
+Where possible use Data instead of Config since config is loaded on every run of mass.
+See below.

 ## Config vs Data (eg --loadStoreFromConfig and --loadStoreFromData)